ywarezk/biorad-web-course/README.md

 - Template
 - Student Ex.
 Create a Django project and Django app with a url that displays an hello world message from a template

+## Day 4

 #### Django Templates

+In this lesson we will learn about Django Templating Engine.
+Files in this lesson are located at the folder **django-templates**